fpserg/RealMe/docs/PRODUCT/VISUAL/_REALME_WORLD_MAP_ASSEMBLY_ROADMAP.md

 Entering a place should feel like approaching it.

-The representation may simplify dramatically between scales.
+Representation may simplify dramatically between scales.

-Its identity may not change.
+Identity may not change.

 Example: